Thinus01/React_Capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse, coding partners and my standup team.
+I would like to thank [Nelson Sakwa](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)), for providing the core consept of my website.

 ## 📝 License <a name="license"></a>